ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-coverage-server.md

 | `double` | 2.1     |

 Description
-:   The robot’s width in meters.
+:   The robot's width in meters.

 ### **`operation_width`**